tuyuritio/astro-theme-thought-lite/src/content/information/en/policy.md

 ### Link Disclaimer

-- This site may contain links to third-party websites.
-This site is not responsible for the content or privacy policies of these websites.
+- This site may contain links to third-party sites.
+This site is not responsible for the content or privacy policies of these sites.
 - Users are responsible for their actions and consequences when clicking external links.

 ### Loss Disclaimer